Visput/VPBiometricAuthenticationFacade/README.md

 It requires building with iOS SDK 8.0 and later.
 However it can be integrated to app with lower target version.

 ### License
-BiometricAuthenticationFacade is released under the MIT license.
+VPBiometricAuthenticationFacade is released under the MIT license.
 See LICENSE for details.